- What is the GPA Requirement?

 No. If you completed Substitute Teacher Fingerprints during your Professional Development Sequence, then you have fulfilled the Fingerprinting Requirement.
 However, you may need to contact TEA to link your fingerprints to your TEA Certification Application.

-Do you offer any teacher certification courses or programs online?
+- Do you offer any teacher preparation courses or programs online?

 No, the University of Texas at Austin only offers traditional, daytime courses for Initial and Postbaccalaureate Certification programs.
 Professional certificates are not online, but classes may be available in late afternoon and evening to accommodate working professionals.